 You have found what you believe is the ideal location to open a new business in the Town of Eagar.
 Prior to making a commitment to enter into a lease contract or purchase of property, the Town of Eagar would like you to be informed on the requirements of conducting business in the Town of Eagar.
 All the information mentioned in this information sheet can be found in The Town of Eagar Code Titles 5, 13, 15, 16 and 18.
-The Town Code can be viewed on this web site at the top of this page.
+The Town Code can be viewed by clicking this link.

 In order to start a business in the Town of Eagar there are four steps or checks that you are encouraged to complete to have a successful start for your business.
 Please use the following as a guide as you plan your project.